cliosight/Docs/README.md

 }
   ```
 ## Claiming Trustworthiness <a name="trust"></a>
-It is possible to prevent uploading data from CSV files through the import data option.
-This safeguard ensures that the primary table and associated sub-form tables  receive data via the designated form interface.
+It is possible to disable uploading data from CSV files through the import data option in forms.
+This ensures that the primary table and associated sub-form tables receive their inputs via the designated form interface only.
 As a result, any reports or charts generated from these tables will showcase a true representation of the data captured through the intended workflow.
-This approach helps maintain integrity and reliability of the data, reinforcing the accuracy of subsequent analyses and insights derived from the reports and charts.
+This approach helps maintain integrity and reliability of the data, reinforcing the accuracy of subsequent analyses and insights derived from the visualization widgets.

 ## JSON body of a Trigger <a name="trigger"></a>

-## Examples of commonly used SQL Triggers ##
+## Examples of Triggers ##
 ### Managing an SCD (Slowly Changing Dimension) <a name="scd"></a>

 ```css